Today's Market Store Hours: 10:00am - 6:00pm | Walk IN Market Open, Mask as you wish

 Cooking Tips

-It is always better to undercook your lobster tail than to overcook.
-You can always drop them back in boiling water, back into the oven or put them back on the grill to cook for a couple additional minutes if needed.
+It is always better to undercook your lobster tail than to overcook it.
+You can always drop them back in the boiling water, back into the oven, or back on the grill to cook for a couple additional minutes if needed.

 To keep the lobster tails from curling, you can skewer the meat prior to cooking with a wooden or metal skewer.